 However, Barbara does have some generous things to say about life in the German Democratic Republic (aka East Germany) wrapped up in a thriller about a woman trying to escape to the West.

 Barbara (Nina Hoss) is a doctor in internal exile at a backwoods East German hospital.
-Having had the temerity to ask for an exit visa, she’s now no longer a bigshot in Berlin but doing routine rounds on the wards in Nowherestadt.
+Having had the temerity to ask for an exit visa, she’s now no longer a bigshot in Berlin but has been demoted and is now doing routine rounds on the wards in Nowherestadt.
 She’s under constant surveillance by the Stasi (the secret police), plus her landlady and work colleagues.
 The old GDR had the reputation for being the most surveilled state ever, and in this film you really feel it.

 On the other hand there is day-to-day life there – old-fashioned, decent, relaxed and with an austere simplicity that’s not without its pluses.
 The roads aren’t clogged with cars, everyone has enough to eat, the hospital where Barbara works is clean, functional, almost laid back.

-But there is the “socialist concentration camp” up the road, we’re reminded, just in case we’re getting too enamoured of life in the GDR, which is where the third leg of this story comes from – Stella (Jasna Frizi Bauer), a would-be fugitive whose attempted suicide finds an echo in the desperate Barbara.
+But there is the “socialist concentration camp” up the road, we’re reminded, just in case we’re getting too enamoured with life in the GDR, which is where the third leg of this story comes in – Stella (Jasna Frizi Bauer), a would-be fugitive whose attempted suicide finds an echo in the desperate Barbara.

 But that is putting the cart before the horse.
 Second leg of the story is Ronald Zehrfeld as the crumpled handsome doctor, André, also posted in this backwater hospital as punishment for some past misdeed, and instantly – as men so often are in Petzold films – smitten when Barbara arrives.